-If you are accused of driving under the influence of alcohol or drugs at MacDill AFB or any other military installation, then you might receive notice of a preliminary suspension of your driving privileges on the military base.
+If you are accused of driving under the influence of alcohol or drugs at MacDill AFB or any other military installation, you might receive notice of a preliminary suspension of your driving privileges on the military base.
 You might also be charged with intoxicated driving or another traffic offense in a DD Form 1408 (Armed Forces Traffic Ticket) or a DD Form 1805 (United States District Court Violation Notice).

 Because these cases are relatively rare, few attorneys have much experience defending people accused of driving while intoxicated at a military installation.

 Act quickly.
 After a DUI arrest or incident on base, the clock starts ticking.
-For the administrative suspension pending with the DHSMV, you only have 10 calendar days to demand a formal review hearing.
-For the on-base immediate suspension, you only have 14 calendar days to properly request the administrative hearing.
+For the administrative suspension pending with the DHSMV, you only have ten (10) calendar days to demand a formal review hearing.
+For the on-base immediate suspension, you only have fourteen (14) calendar days to request the administrative hearing.

-Call 813-250-0500 to discuss your case.
+Call (813) 250-0500 to discuss your case.

 In addition to the administrative or disciplinary action under current civilian personnel regulations or State laws, the additional consequences to a member of the military after an intoxicated driving incident can include:

 - a conviction by courts–martial or a civilian court;